lexma1412/lexma1412.github.io/_posts/2024-05-31-UDS_Service.md

 |**statusOfDTC**:<br/> The status of a particular DTC, Bits that are not supported by the server shall be reported as '0'.|

 ### SID=0x19, Subfunction=0x04
+When Subfunction=0x04, SID 0x19 used to read Snapshot

 * **Request frame format**

 |No. of bytes	|Description	|Byte value|